christopherBelter/textmining/README.md

     tlist <- data.frame(pmid = rownames(doc_topic_dist), tList = sapply((sapply(1:nrow(doc_topic_dist), function(x) which(doc_topic_dist[x,] > 0.15))), paste, collapse = ";"))

-Finally, we'll merge the both the primary topic and the topic probability list back into our original publications data frame and write the clustered data to a .csv file for later use.
+Finally, we'll merge the both the primary topic and the topic probability lists back into our original publications data frame and write the clustered data to a .csv file for later use.

     pubs <- merge(pubs, docTopics, by = "pmid", all.x = TRUE)
     pubs <- merge(pubs, tlist, by = "pmid", all.x = TRUE)